wpsimon09/foo-bar-is-the-best/README.md

-This repository serves purpouse as the part of DevOps assigment on uni
+This repository serves purpouse as the part of DevOps assigment